 Don’t think twice it’s all right”

 Dylan is hiding behind lyrics in plain sight.
 I am moving on, and it is your fault.
-The message is there, laying low behind the inviting music, and steeped in harmless Country and Folk music tradition and cadence, but the anger is there, barely seething beneath the surface.
+The message is there, laying low behind the inviting music, and steeped in harmless country and folk music tradition and cadence, but the anger is there, seething just beneath the surface.
 There is nothing here to save, even if we tried.

 “Still I wish there was something you would do or say

 To try to make me change my mind and stay

 So don’t think twice, it’s all right.”

 There is nothing left to fight for, there are no more arguments to be had.
 Dylan now digs deeper.
 Not only is he now done working on the relationship, it was a waste of his time to begin with.
 Goodbye.

 “I’m walkin’ down that long, lonesome road, babe

 Where I’m bound, I can’t tell